 For more than 20 years nationally in both urban and rural jurisdictions, the Juvenile Detention Alternatives Initiative (JDAI) has demonstrated that moving low-risk youth from secure detention into community-based alternative programs is excellent public policy.
 JDAI is a project of the Annie E. Casey Foundation, focused on juvenile justice system improvement.
-In Indiana, JDAI is overseen by Criminal Justice Institute, Department of Correction, Indiana Supreme Court, Department of Child Services and FSSA: Division of Mental Health & Addiction.
+In Indiana, JDAI is overseen by Indiana Criminal Justice Institute, Indiana Department of Correction, Indiana Supreme Court, Indiana Department of Child Services and Indiana FSSA: Division of Mental Health & Addiction.

 Learn about the eight core strategies and statistics regarding JDAI.

 Find out which counties are currently implementing JDAI.